 • No more than one individual from the same specialty may report CPT codes 99366 / 99368 during same encounter

-• Non-healthcare providers are not considered and do not count as the minimum required healthcare professionals in the MTC.
-They may be invited to attend, however, they are ineligible for reimbursement
+• Non-healthcare providers do not count as the minimum-required healthcare professionals in the MTC.
+They may be invited to attend, however they are ineligible for reimbursement

-• Reporting participants must have rendered face-to face evaluations or treatments of the beneficiary, independent of any MTC, within the previous 60 calendar days
+• Reporting participants must have rendered face-to-face services, independent of any MTC, within the previous 60 calendar days

 • Reporting participants must be present for the entire MTC